lrndwy/ldjango/README.md

 - **Database**: Uses SQLite by default, but you can easily switch to your preferred database.
 - **JavaScript Support**: Includes a `node_modules` folder for managing JavaScript dependencies.
 - **NPM Scripts**: Use NPM scripts to compile your CSS and run other development tasks.
+- **Django Commands**: Use Django commands to manage your project and apps.
+- **Environment Variables**: Uses a `.env` file to store environment variables for the project.

 ## 📜 License